OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ### (HDF5) Datasets

+A data set is the structure in which data is stored.
+Examples of data are sensor, measurement, or position data.
+A data set is always of the HDF5 type `HDF5 Dataset`.
+In the HDF5 Specification a "Dataset" is a container for data objects.
 A channel as a group always has one data set.
 A channel defines a type of sensor data that is stored in its data set.
 Several channels form a data source.
 Further information on the structure is described further down in this specification.

-A data set is always of the HDF5 type `HDF5 Dataset`.
 Below is a list of possible ways in which data can be stored in the RCM-DX:

 | Type of storage | Description |